o1-labs/proof-systems/book/src/specs/kimchi.md

 The prover then follows the following steps to create the proof:

+#### Lookup context creation

+When we want to create a proof for a circuit that uses lookups, we must create a lookup context.
 	- If queries involve a lookup table with multiple columns then squeeze the Fq-Sponge to obtain the joint combiner challenge $j'$, otherwise set the joint combiner challenge $j'$ to $0$.